 }>;

-and friendsFor making APIs with different naming conventions play nice together.
-We turn everything into camelCase
+Camelize and friendsFor making APIs with different naming conventions play nice together.
+We turn everything into camelCase in our API gateway for consistency, and now we can do that in a type-safe way.

 type CamelKey<T extends string | number | symbol> =